Top 3 Artificial Lure Mistakes That Cause Anglers To Get Skunked

 When you’re using artificial lures be sure to rig them correctly, choose the right lure for the scenario you’re fishing, and fish it in the right depth with the right retrieve.

-Have any questions about catching fish with artificial lures?
+Have any questions about artificial lure mistakes?

 Let me know down in the comments.